gkiefer/home2l/README.md

 - **Packaging**: Create packages for major Linux distributions.

-- **Bridges to other home automation frameworks:**
-  Help to implement drivers and interfaces with other open home automation frameworks.

 - **Documentation**: Write good documentation, particularly for end users.

-- **More drivers:** Implement drivers for any hardware you have or like.
-  Help with an *MQTT* bridge would be appreciated, too.

 For any questions on how to participate, do not hesitate to contact the author via the project page.